Skip to content

 Serving DMN™ models

-The core functionality of the Decision Toolkit is serving DMN models.
-The DMN specification precisely defines XML interchange format for decision models.
+The core functionality of the Decision Toolkit is serving models.
+The specification precisely defines XML interchange format for decision models.
 XML files containing decision models are loaded and processed by Decision Toolkit server and exposed as a set of JSON API endpoints.
 Each endpoint represents a single invocable defined in the decision model.
 Calling an endpoint is equivalent to executing a decision, business knowledge model or decision service.

 To explain in details, how to run and use the Decision Toolkit server, we assume that the built-in examples are already saved in the ~/examples directory (see Saving examples for details).